HumanSignal/label-studio/docs/source/blog/webhook-blog.md

         'event': json.dumps(str(f'Fired {name}' if fire else "Not fired")), }
 ```

-Compress the Python script into a `zip` folder so that you can create it in AWS Lambda.
+2. Compress the Python script into a `zip` folder so that you can create it in AWS Lambda.
 From the command line, run the following:
 ```bash
 zip LsCustomWebhook.zip LsCustomWebhook.py
 ```

-Then, create the function in AWS Lambda.
+3. Create the function in AWS Lambda.
 From the command line, run the following:
 ```bash
 aws lambda create-function --function-name LsCustomWebhook --role $ROLE_ARN --runtime python3.8 --handler LsCustomWebhook.lambda_handler --zip-file fileb://LsCustomWebhook.zip
 ```

-After the function is created, you see JSON results that contain the FunctionArn of `arn:aws:lambda:us-east-2:USERID:function:LsCustomWebhook` and the role ARN used by the function, `arn:aws:iam::USERID:role/LsCustomWebhookC`.
+After the function is created, you see JSON results that contain the FunctionArn of `arn:aws:lambda:us-east-2:USERID:function:LsCustomWebhook` and the role ARN used by the function, `arn:aws:iam::USERID:role/LsCustomWebhook`.

-Update the function to specify the endpoint of the Sagemaker model.
-WHEREDOESTHEENDPOINTCOMEFROM From the command line, run the following:
+4. Update the function to specify the endpoint of the Sagemaker model.
+From the command line, run the following:
 ```bash
 aws lambda update-function-configuration --function-name LsCustomWebhook --environment Variables='{ENDPOINT_NAME="< SageMaker Endpoint Name >"}'
 ```

-Store the ARN of the Lambda function so that the webhook function script can reference it.
+5. Store the ARN of the Lambda function so that the webhook function script can reference it.
 From the command line, run the following:
 ```bash
 LAMBDAARN=$(aws lambda list-functions --query "Functions[?FunctionName==\`LsCustomWebhook\`].FunctionArn" --output text)
 ```

 After you set up and configure the AWS Lambda function, set up the Amazon API Gateway to permit access between AWS Lambda and Label Studio.

 ## Set up the Amazon API Gateway

 Set up the Amazon API Gateway to allow the webhook events sent from Label Studio to reach the AWS Lambda function.
-If you're using an Amazon VPC to host Label Studio, you can use a VPC endpoint instead of the Amazon API gateway, but this example only covers the setup for the API Gateway.
+If you're using an Amazon VPC to host Label Studio, you can use a VPC endpoint instead of the Amazon API gateway, but this example only covers the setup for the Amazon API Gateway.

-Set up a number of environment variables, then run some commands using the Amazon API Gateway.

 1. Specify a region.
 This example uses us-east-2 as a default region.
 If you're using a different AWS region, update the `REGION` variable to the AWS region that you're using.
 From the command line, run the following:
 ```bash